kubernetes-sigs/external-dns/docs/tutorials/infoblox.md

 The parameters may be the same as for 'write' requests.
 In this case, all the requests go to the same node, the same as in the case when no 'read-only' parameters are specified.

+If you do not specify `infoblox-grid-host-ro` and/or `infoblox-wapi-port-ro`, or they have the same values as `infoblox-grid-host-ro` and `infoblox-wapi-port-ro`, then the rest of '-ro' parameters have no effect and no endpoint separation is applied.

 ### More complicated cases when specifying authentication parameters

 If you specify either Grid Host or port number for read-only requests which are different from those for 'write' requests,